 Level 6 (Third Year)

-Level 6 encourages you to extend the scope and depth of your exploration of the acting process by providing you with a range of creative challenges.
+Level 6 encourages you to extend your exploration of the acting process by providing you with a range of creative challenges.

 As part of your course you may also get the opportunity to take part in course trips, previous trips have included: